dovidHodes/SuiteScripts/scripts/Jool/time tracker/TIME_TRACKER.md

    - **Log Level:** Debug (for testing) or Error (for production)
    - **Execute As:** Administrator
 5. Save and activate the deployment

+## Benefits of Using Library

+- ✅ Automatic datetime tracking (`custcol_date_time`)
+- ✅ Consistent implementation across all projects
+- ✅ Single source of truth for time tracker logic
+- ✅ Easy to update - change once, applies everywhere
+- ✅ Proper error handling built-in

+## Future Projects

+When creating new projects that need time tracking:

+1. **Import the library** using `./_dsh_lib_time_tracker` (same folder pattern - library must be in same File Cabinet folder in NetSuite)
+2. **Call `addTimeTrackerLine()`** after the tracked action completes
+3. **Use try/catch** to prevent time tracker errors from breaking main functionality
+4. **Include customer ID check** - only track when customer is available

+**Import Pattern (Remember):**
+- Use `./_dsh_lib_time_tracker` when both scripts are in the same folder in NetSuite's File Cabinet
+- This is the standard pattern used in BOL and Approve Order scripts
+- If library is uploaded as a script with a script ID, you may need to use the script ID instead

 ## Next Steps